Wendy Duvall, Lead Teacher

 After spending 21 years helping to build a local business, Mark came to us in 2014 excited to start a new chapter of his life at McGuffey Montessori.
 He has always found himself drawn to working with children and has served as a football, soccer, and basketball coach during his time in Oxford.
 Mark currently teaches Social Studies and History to students in the Upper Unit classroom, and Physical Education to all students at McGuffey.

-Mark is married with one daughter who attends McGuffey.
+Mark is married with one daughter who graduated from McGuffey.
 Mark enjoys reading comic books as well as riding and working on the family’s four scooters.

 Elizabeth Taylor, Music Teacher